icewolfz/jiMUD/docs/codeeditor.md

 ### Item editor

 Allows editing of all items in one location.
+Pressing escape inside any active property editor will cancel the editor and not modify the value, pressing enter or clicking outside of the editor will confirm the change and update the value.

 - `Index` The item index, most of the time this matches to the terrain index
 - `Item` The item name